Resolving label uncertainty with implicit posterior models: Background and approach

 Suppose that there exists a generative model $p(x|\h)$ of observed features conditioned on latent labels.
 Optimization of the log-likelihood of observed features, $\sum_i\log p(x_i)=\sum_i\log(\sum_\h p(x_i|\h)p_i(\h))$, can be achieved by introducing a variational posterior distribution $q(\h|x_i)$ over the latent variable for each instance $x_i$ and minimizing the free energy (a negated evidence lower bound (ELBO)), defined as

 Minimizing the free energy involves estimating both the forward distributions $p(x_i|\h)$ and the posteriors $q(\h|x_i)$.

 One could parametrize both $p(x|\h)$ and $q(\h|x)$ as functions $p(x|\h,\theta_p)$ and $q(\h|x,\theta_q)$ using neural networks, as done by VAEs (although VAEs use continuous latent variables $\ell$ and do not involve sample-specific priors).
 However, in our algorithms, we only parametrize $q(\ell|x; \theta)$ as a neural network taking input $x$ and producing a distribution over $\ell$.
-The generative conditional $p(x_i|\ell)$ is defined only on data points $x_i$ and is calculated by minimizing \eqref{eq:free_eng} for fixed $q(\h|x)$, subject to the constraint that $\sum_{i} p(x_i|\h)=1$ for all $\h$.
-The optimum is achieved by:
+The generative conditional $p(x_i|\ell)$ is defined only on data points $x_i$ and is calculated by minimizing \eqref{eq:free_eng} for fixed $q(\h|x)$, subject to the constraint that $\sum_{i} p(x_i|\h)=1$ for all $\h$.\footnote{This constraint allows nonzero likelihood under the generative model only for the observed data points $x_i$.
+The derivation still holds if the assumption is relaxed to $\sum_{i} p(x_i|\h) \leq 1$.
+Subject to this weaker condition, the minimum of free energy is achieved on the boundary of the constraint domain, when $\sum_{i} p(x_i|\h) = 1$.} The optimum is achieved by:

 Here the generative conditional $p(x|\ell)$ is not fully specified for all values $x$.
 Rather, it is represented as a matrix of numbers $a_{i,\ell}$ describing the conditional probabilities of different values of $x_i$ given different latent labels $\ell$.
 The probabilities $p(x_i|\ell)$ are greater for the data points $i$ for which $q(\h|x_i)$ is more certain, relative to how popular assignment to class $\h$ is across data points (denominator in \eqref{eq:aux_p}).